Projects Timeline

 • The committee will continue to investigate the Bud Miller murder by James Sheffield that occurred in the Ark Park section of Bethel in the early 1930s.

 • The family of the 2022 recipient of the Pigeon Valley Award for Historic Preservation, Mack Ledbetter, donated Ledbetter’s book of photos about Sunburst to the committee.
-The group has framed “Sunburst Surround” which will be added to the website and to the dining hall gallery
+The group has framed “Sunburst Surround” which is added to the website and to the dining hall gallery

-• Phyllis Vance and the Canton Area Historical Museum donated two 1920s era photographs of Garden Creek School students at the schoolhouse that existed where Center Pigeon Baptist Church sits today.
+• Phyllis Vance and the Canton Area Historical Museum donated two 1920s era photographs of Garden Creek School students at the schoolhouse that existed off Lindsey Drive in the Center Pigeon section of Bethel.
+The Garden Creek surround photo is added to the website and to the dining hall gallery.

 • Doug Chambers filmed students from Bethel Middle School band and chorus.
 Their rendition of the “A-B-C Song” and “Bethel the Beautiful” will provide transition between filming segments in the Historic Schools of Bethel video.